Quantum-Light-Matter-Cooperative-QLMC/CTR/README.md

 - The bunch is treated classically using a spatial charge-density form factor
 - The radiation is calculated in the far-field approximation.
 - The interface is assumed to be planar and normal to the beam axis.
-- Many calculation integrate over the full azimuthal angle, reducing the problem to dependence on observation angle and wavelength
+- Many calculations integrate over the full azimuthal angle, reducing the problem to dependence on observation angle and wavelength
 - The longitudinal bunch size strongly controls the coherence threshold

 ## Requirements